Pumped-storage hydroelectricity: China

 China has the largest capacity of pumped-storage hydroelectricity in the world, and is expanding.

 In January 2019, the State Grid Corporation of China announced plans to invest US$5.7 billion in five pumped hydro storage plants with a total 6 GW capacity, to be located in Hebei, Jilin, Zhejiang, Shandong provinces, and in Xinjiang Autonomous Region.
 China is seeking to build 40 GW of pumped hydro capacity installed by 2020.

-China added 7.75GW of PSH in 2024, bringing total installed PSH generation capacity to 58.69GW.
-With more than 200GW of PSH under construction or approved, China is on track to exceed its 2030 target of 120GW.
+China added 7.75 GW of PSH in 2024, bringing total installed PSH generation capacity to 58.69 GW.
+With more than 200 GW of PSH under construction or approved, China is on track to exceed its 2030 target of 120 GW.

 Norway

 There are 9 power stations capable of pumping with a total installed capacity of 1344 MW and an average annual production of 2247 GWh.
 The pumped storage hydropower in Norway is built a bit differently from the rest of the world.
 They are designed for seasonal pumping.
 Most of them can also not cycle the water endlessly, but only pump and reuse once.
 The reason for this is the design of the tunnels and the elevation of lower and upper reservoirs.
 Some, like Nygard power station, pump water from several river intakes up to a reservoir.

 The largest one, Saurdal, which is part of the Ulla-Førre complex, has four 160 MW Francis turbines, but only two are reversible.
 The lower reservoir is at a higher elevation than the station itself, and thus the water pumped up can only be used once before it has to flow to the next station, Kvilldal, further down the tunnel system.
 And in addition to the lower reservoir, it will receive water that can be pumped up from 23 river/stream and small reservoir intakes.
 Some of which will have already gone through a smaller power station on its way.